lk-learner/IBM-Data-Analyst-Professional-Certificate/Python for Data Science, AI & Development/readme.md

 ## About this Course

-This course will take you from zero to programming in Python in a matter of hours—no prior programming experience necessary!
-You will learn Python fundamentals, including data structures and data analysis, complete hands-on exercises throughout the course modules, and create a final project to demonstrate your new skills.

 By the end of this course, you’ll feel comfortable creating basic programs, working with data, and solving real-world problems in Python.
 You’ll gain a strong foundation for more advanced learning in the field, and develop skills to help advance your career.
+Kickstart your learning of Python with this beginner-friendly self-paced course taught by an expert.
+Python is one of the most popular languages in the programming and data science world and demand for individuals who have the ability to apply Python has never been higher.

+This introduction to Python course will take you from zero to programming in Python in a matter of hours—no prior programming experience necessary!
+You will learn about Python basics and the different data types.
+You will familiarize yourself with Python Data structures like List and Tuples, as well as logic concepts like conditions and branching.
+You will use Python libraries such as Pandas, Numpy & Beautiful Soup.
+You’ll also use Python to perform tasks such as data collection and web scraping with APIs.

+#### What you will learn :

+- Describe Python Basics including Data Types, Expressions, Variables, and Data Structures.

+- Apply Python programming logic using Branching, Loops, Functions, Objects & Classes.

+- Demonstrate proficiency in using Python libraries such as Pandas, Numpy, and Beautiful Soup.

+- Access web data using APIs and web scraping from Python in Jupyter Notebooks.

 ## Modules